Meghan Duggan

-Meghan Duggan (born September 3, 1987) is an American former ice hockey forward and director of player development for the New Jersey Devils of the National Hockey League.
+Meghan Duggan (born September 3, 1987) is an American former ice hockey forward and, since May 2026, the first general manager of PWHL Hamilton.
+Formerly, she worked as director of player development for the New Jersey Devils of the National Hockey League.

 She played for the United States at the 2010 Winter Olympics and 2014 Winter Olympics, winning two silver medals; she was the captain of the U.S. team at the 2018 Winter Olympics, where she won a gold medal.
 She also represented the United States at eight Women's World Championships, capturing seven gold medals and one silver medal.
 Duggan played collegiate hockey with the Wisconsin Badgers between 2006 and 2011.
 After her senior season (2010–11), Duggan was named the winner of the Patty Kazmaier Award, presented annually to the top women's ice hockey player in the National Collegiate Athletic Association (NCAA).
 After her career at Wisconsin, Duggan was the team's all-time leading scorer.
 She was drafted 8th overall by the Boston Blades in the 2011 CWHL Draft.

 Duggan announced her retirement from professional hockey on October 13, 2020 at age 33.